-Previously, we helped grow diverse service businesses seeking to amplify their socioeconomic impact.
+Previously, we helped grow woman-owned and Black-owned service businesses.
 That was enjoyable work, but I didn’t feel that we were making a big enough difference.

-Because at that point, while the majority of our clientele happened to be African American owned businesses and entrepreneurs, we were still helping individual Black businesses, business by business.
+Because at that point, while the majority of our clientele happened to be African American-owned businesses and entrepreneurs, we were still only helping them business by business.

 So we were making an impact in that way, but far too slowly.

 And we sought to serve clients that would allow us to collaborate to create change in a (much) bigger way.

 Also, we realized that Native Americans are even worse off than Black people for income, poverty rates, education attainment, and unemployment rates.

 Enter inclusive companies creating socioeconomic change for Black and Indigenous People of Color (BIPOC).

 For Excellent Presence, “BIPOC” means Black people and Native American people, both of whom fall lower than the median for all four areas above.
 We know that we’re only scratching the most superficial of surfaces with this article on the racial wealth gap as it pertains to Black Americans.
 But our intention is that by helping companies scale and grow that support equity for BIPOC-owned and ally-owned businesses, we’re making as big an impact on the racial wealth gap as we can with our own work.